Pat E. Johnson: Life and career

 Patrick E. Johnson was born in Niagara Falls, New York on December 31, 1939.
 He began training in traditional Korean Tang Soo Do Moo Duk Kwan in 1963, while stationed in South Korea as a chaplain in the U.S. Army.
 While under the tutelage of a Korean master named Kang Lo Hee, Johnson earned his black belt in just thirteen months.
 After his army service ended, Johnson met and formed an association with Tang Soo Do instructor Chuck Norris.
 Johnson soon rose to the rank of chief instructor at Norris' school in Sherman Oaks, California in 1968.
 That same year, he formulated the penalty-point system still used by karate tournaments.

 From 1968 to 1973, Johnson was captain of the undefeated Chuck Norris black belt competition team, which won 33 consecutive national and international titles.
 In 1971, he became the National Tang Soo Do Champion.
 In both 1975 and 1976, Johnson was awarded the prestigious Golden Fist Award for best karate referee in the United States.

 In 1973, Norris founded the National Tang Soo Do Congress (NTC), and named Johnson as executive vice president and chief of instruction.
 In 1979, Norris disbanded the NTC and formed the United Fighting Arts Federation (UFAF), again naming Johnson as executive vice president.

 In 1980, Johnson had a small supporting role in the feature film The Little Dragons (later known as The Karate Kids U.S.A.).
 In the film, Johnson played the karate instructor to a pair of young brothers (portrayed by Chris and Pat Petersen) who use their martial arts skills to foil a kidnapping plot.

 In 1984, Johnson served as stunt co-ordinator on The Karate Kid.
 Johnson also featured in the movie as the chief referee in the All Valley Karate Tournament.
-He was one of only four cast members who knew any martial arts before shooting began.
-(Note: The others being Chad McQueen (Dutch), Ron Thomas (Bobby), and Darryl Vidal (who was featured in the Semi Final against Johnny Lawrence).)
+He was one of only four cast members who knew any martial arts before shooting began (Note: The others being Chad McQueen (Dutch), Ron Thomas (Bobby), and Darryl Vidal (who was featured in the Semi Final against Johnny Lawrence).), and the only cast member besides Ralph Macchio, Pat Morita, and Martin Kove to reprise their role for the first two sequels.

 In 1986, Johnson was promoted to ninth-degree black belt.
 The same year, after a difference of opinion with Norris, he left the UFAF and reformed the NTC.

 Johnson died in Los Angeles on November 5, 2023, at the age of 83.